 You receive an immediate income stream for the rest of .your life.

 Furthering the mission of your parish or favorite apostolate.

 Another way to support your chosen parish, school or Diocesan ministry, while collecting a steady stream of income, is to establish a Charitable Remainder Trust, or CRT.

-A Charitable Remainder Trust is a trust designed to pay an annual income to one or more individuals for a term of years or for the lives of those individuals in an amount equal to a fixed percentage OR fixed dollar amount of the value of trust assets.
+A Charitable Remainder Trust is a trustdesigned to pay an annual income to one or more individuals for a term of years, or for the lives of those individuals in an amount equal to a fixed percentage OR fixed dollar amount of the value of trust assets.
 The amount of each payment to the beneficiaries may vary based on fluctuations in the value of the trust as determined on an annual basis.
-Upon the death of the beneficiaries, the assets of the trust are transferred to the Foundation for the charitable purposes specified by the donor.
+After a pre-determined timeframe, OR upon the death of the beneficiaries, the assets of the trust are transferred to The Foundation for the charitable purposes specified by the donor.
 The minimum payout rate to the individual(s) is 5 percent by law.

 Provide for professional investment and management of assets.